Inductively Coupled Plasma - Mass Spectrometry (ICP-MS Analysis)

 This technique involves spiking samples with a known concentration of a specific isotope and then determining the concentration of the unknowns by the subsequent change in isotopic ratio.

-- There is potentially no need to use separate Ion Chromatography (IC) techniques to analyse for anions as many anions can now be analyzed by ICP-MS
+- There is potentially no need to use separate Ion Chromatography (IC) techniques to analyze for anions as many anions can now be analyzed by ICP-MS

 - Organic (carbon based) material analysis - by adjusting the O2 / Ar gas mix of the plasma flame, organic compounds can be introduced.
 This means that samples containing organic material (e.g. solvents) can be handled; hence enabling trace element analysis of such materials.